-Unlike a conventional freezing, embryo vitrification can be defined as a ultra rapid freezing process which has the advantage of avoiding ice crystals inside the embryo.
+Unlike conventional freezing, embryo vitrification can be defined as a ultra rapid freezing process which has the advantage of avoiding ice crystals inside the embryo thanks to the use of cryoprotectants.
 The damage these crystals cause in its cellular structures may harm the viability of the embryo.
-After a slow freezing the implantation rate is around 33%, while vitrification reaches rates above 50%.

 Embryo vitrification also provides a solution in case of, for example:

 - Transfer cancellation in the same cycle of stimulation.
 For instance, due to high risk of developing OHSS or due to inadequate endometrial preparation.

 - A fresh embryo transfer has been performed, but there are spare embryos that could be transferred in subsequent cycles in case of negative result or because the patient wants to have more children.

 - Fertility preservation.
 Some couples decide to cryopreserve embryos instead of eggs and sperm separately.

 - An embryo biopsy for a PGD/PGS has been performed, but the couple must wait for the results several days.

 - In egg donation cycles in case of failure to synchronize the cycles of the donor and the recipient.
 Vitrification allows for the cryopreservation of either donor eggs or the resulting embryos.

 - A woman or couple decide to donate their unused embryos after an IVF cycle to other couples.